Skip to main content

 Therapy takes place within the school day, and students come out of lessons to receive individual therapy whilst having whole class group sessions as part of their curriculum.
 These additional hours of support take place according to both EHCP guidance and according to the needs of the student.
 This equates to approximately an additional 65 hours across each week.
 (ELSA, Drama, Rebound, Canine but not including Cognus OT and SALT).

-Classes require 3 TAs to attend each lesson.
-With our additional TA in the outdoor learning environment and one TA who transitions between each room.
+Classes require 3 TAs to attend each lesson with our additional TA in the outdoor learning environment (Woodland Wonders).

-3 of our 6 TAs in the KS2 Hub are HLTAs and one is ELSA trained providing bespoke KS2 sessions for the 16 students in this key stage
+Two of our six TAs in the KS2 Hub are HLTAs and one is ELSA trained providing bespoke KS2 sessions for the 16 students in this key stage.

 These TAs provide 30 hours each of support meaning each class requires 120 hours of support each week in addition to the classroom teacher.